samsung-cnct/chart-fluent-bit/README.md

 * container name
 * docker container id

 For more information on the filter or to see a list of configuration options: http://fluentbit.io/documentation/0.12/filter/kubernetes.html

-## CI system
-This repository uses [gitlab ci](https://about.gitlab.com/features/gitlab-ci-cd/) for CI.
-The gitlab ci config file sets a number of tests to be run for each commit to an open PR, a merge to master and for a pushed tag.
-A merge to master or a new tag will create new packaged versions in the alpha and stable channels, respectively.
-Specifics on these processes can be found in .gitlab-ci.yml at the top level of this repository.